joshooaj/ContributorLicenseAgreement/README.md

 For each user that you want to allow making contributions, add the github username as a line in the csv file (no commas).

 ### List of Approved Bots
 In order to allow bots to create and merge pull requests, they must be pre-approved.
-Pre-approving bots is done by adding the bot name to the *approvedBos.csv* file located in the [cla-approved-bots](https://github.com/microsoft/cla-approved-bots) repo.
+Pre-approving bots is done by adding the bot name to the *approvedBots.csv* file located in the [cla-approved-bots](https://github.com/microsoft/cla-approved-bots) repo.

 ## Commands